Comparing Marriott Bonvoy credit cards: Which one is right for you?

 $450 (see rates and fees)

 The Marriott Bonvoy Brilliant does have a large annual fee.
 However, it offers an up to $300 annual Marriott statement credit, effectively dropping your out-of-pocket cost in annual fees to just $150 for this card (so long as you’d organically spend $300 per year at Marriott).
 This credit is valid on room rates and eligible property charges (like dining or drinks at the bar), and it’s as good as cash to me.

 The Bonvoy Brilliant also offers an annual free night worth 50,000 points, which can offset the remaining $150 fee by hundreds of dollars.
 Also read our Marriott Bonvoy Brilliant review to see the laundry list of worthwhile benefits.

-The Marriott Bonvoy Business™ American Express® Card earns 75,000 bonus Marriott Bonvoy points after spending $3,000 on purchases in the first three months of account opening with an estimated median value of $750.
+The Marriott Bonvoy Business™ American Express® Card earns 100,000 Marriott Bonvoy points after you use your new Card to make $5,000 in purchases within your first 3 months of Card Membership.
+Earn up to $150 in statement credits within your first 6 months of Card Membership for all eligible purchases on your Card on U.S. Advertising in select Media.
+Plus receive complimentary Marriott Bonvoy Platinum Elite status for one year (February 1, 2021-January 31, 2022).
+Offer ends 1/13/21.
+The estimated median value is $800.
 This is enough for multiple nights at a low-category hotel, a couple nights at a solid four-star hotel, or one night at a five-star stunner, like The Royal Hawaiian, a Luxury Collection Resort, Waikiki, which costs 60,000 points per night.

 - 6 points per dollar at participating Marriott Bonvoy Hotels

 - 4 points per dollar of eligible purchases at participating U.S. restaurants, U.S. gas stations, and on wireless telephone services purchased from U.S. service providers and on U.S. shipping purchases

 - 2 points per dollar on all other eligible purchases